Rebcca945/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts the number of directories and sub-directories displays the 10 newest files in the current directory prints only words that appear exactly once
+counts the number of directories and sub-directories displays the 10 newest files in the current directory prints only words that appear exactly once ines containing the pattern “root” from the file /etc/passwd